Malta Financial Services Authority: Controversy

 In March 2018, the MFSA took control of Pilatus Bank, a Maltese bank headed by Ali Sadr Hasheminejad, whose money laundering scheme of sanctioned Iranian money was exposed by late Daphne Caruana Galizia.
 Later, in June, the MFSA asked the European Central Bank to withdraw Pilatus Bank's licence.
 In July of the same year, Pilatus Bank's depositors threatened to sue the MFSA for freezing €80 million in funds held by innocent victims.
 In October, the bank's directors followed with their own lawsuit to the MFSA.
 In November 2018, the bank's European licence has been withdrawn by the ECB.

 In October 2018, the MFSA froze the assets of SataBank due to anti-money laundering concerns.
 The freeze resulted in vocal criticism of the bank's account holders.
 The bank is co-owned by Christo Georgiev, the owner of LeoPay startup.

-In August 2019, the Malta Financial Services Authority became embroiled in scandal after paying €150,000 severance to its human resources department director, George Spiteri, who later was rehired for a similar position by the Malta Business Registry, which branched out of the MFSA just a few weeks earlier.
+In August 2019, the Malta Financial Services Authority became embroiled in scandal after paying €150,000 severance to its human resources department director, George Spiteri, who later was rehired for a similar position by the Malta Business Registry, which had branched out of the MFSA just a few weeks earlier.